 What if I already have a card?
 Can I use that within Scouting?

 Yes, you can.
-However, you must inform the Department of Justice that you are also a member of the Scout Association.
-You can do this with a change of details form and submit this to the Department of Justice.
+However, you must inform the Department of Justice that you are also a member of Scouts Victoria.
+You can do this through the Working With Children's Check website.

-As you won't get a receipt since you already have the card, you will need to take a photocopy of the card itself and send that to your local Scout Service Centre.
+As you won't get a receipt since you already have the card, you will need to take a photocopy of the card itself and send that to the Victorian Scout Centre.